Avoiding Common Mistakes with Mist Coat Drying Time Tips for Beginners

 Thickness of application: A thin mist coat dries quicker than a thick one.

 On average, a mist coat takes 4 to 6 hours to dry to the touch under ideal conditions.
 However, it’s best to wait at least 24 hours before applying the top coat to ensure the mist coat has fully dried and cured.
+So do it wat the end of the day and come back to it in the morning.
 Rushing this step can trap moisture, leading to peeling or uneven finishes.

 Tips for Checking Dryness